rqthomas/reproducibility-demo/README.md

 # Guidelines when requesting a code review from a collaborator

 Consider that requesting a collaborator to review your code is similar to asking that person to review a manuscript.
-As a result, similar to when you are drafting a manuscript, it's best practice to make sure your code is well-organized, concise, and generally interpretable by someone else before you ask for a review.
+As a result, similar to when you are drafting a manuscript, it's best practice to make sure your code is well-organized, concise, and generally interpretable by someone else before you ask for a review, as a professional courtesy.
 Below are provided a few guidelines to consider when requesting a code review from a collaborator.

 1. **Clarify your review objectives when you request a review.** Is your primary objective merely to ensure that the code runs with no errors?
 Or are there sections of it that you would like the reviewer to screen more carefully, such as a particular analysis that you want to make sure is free of mistakes?
 Again, similar to when you request a manuscript review, giving the reviewer some guidance about the type of feedback you are seeking can both make the reviewer's life simpler and help you accomplish your goals.